verybadsoldier/rp-easy-video/README.md

 * Presets can be installed ony a per-system basis.
 So you can have different presets for different systems
 * Generic structure to allow adding more presets without touching code
 * Avoid duplication of information.
 Every preset has a base config file and system can add or overwrite specific variables

+What it does not (as opposed to the original rp-video-manager):
+* Does not modify Retroarch core options config
+* Does not modify Retroarch videomodes.cfg
+* Does not install/modify other video related files (like Gameboy custom palettes)
+* No way to backup or restore previous configurations

 ## How to add a new Preset